Santiago Derqui

-Santiago Rafael Luis Manuel José María Derqui Rodríguez (Córdoba June 21, 1809 - Corrientes November 5, 1867) was president of Argentina from March 5, 1860 to November 5, 1861.
+Santiago Rafael Luis Manuel José María Derqui Rodríguez (Córdoba, June 21, 1809 – Corrientes, November 5, 1867) was president of Argentina from March 5, 1860 to November 5, 1861.
 He was featured on the 10 australes note, which is now obsolete.

 Biography

 The firstborn son of Manuel José María Derqui y García and his wife Ramona Rodríguez y Orduña, Santiago Derqui studied at the Córdoba National University, receiving a degree in law in 1831.
 At the university he was professor of law, then of philosophy, and finally vice-dean.
 On May 14, 1845, he married Modesta García de Cossio y Vedoya Lagraña (1825–1885) with whom he had three boys (Manuel Santiago, Simón, and Santiago Martín Antonio) and three girls (Josefa, Justa Dolores Belisaria, and María del Carmen Modesta Leonor).

 He was first assistant and then Minister of the government of Corrientes Province under José María Paz.
 Justo José de Urquiza named him 'Business administrator' and sent him to Paraguay on a foreign business mission.
 He became deputy for Córdoba Province.
 In 1854 Urquiza named him head of the Ministry of Justice, Education and Public Instruction, where he worked for the six years of Urquiza's mandate, pushing forward the still-emerging nation.
 He was an active Freemason.

+After this presidency, he lived modestly in exile in Montevideo until 1864; the hardships he endured prompted Bartolomé Mitre and his Foreign Minister, Rufino de Elizalde, to help him return to his wife's native city of Corrientes.
+When Marshal Francisco Solano López launched a surprise invasion of the city in April 1865, Derqui refused to support him, which briefly led to his imprisonment.
+When the city was retaken by Argentine troops, he was jailed again on suspicion of having collaborated with the invasion.
+After his release, he shut himself up in his house permanently.

+He would die there a few years later.